 Transit agencies may decide to adopt a service model that offers complete service to customers.
-This model includes everything discussed in the previous service model sections, as well as sales of package delivery services and door to door pickup/delivery.
-Appendix A presents a complete description of this service model, according to GPX.
-Table 6 outlines what types of transit agencies might pursue the complete service model and the benefits and challenges associated with the model.
+This model includes everything discussed in the previous service model sections, sales of package delivery services, and door-to-door pickup/delivery.
+The appendix presents a complete description of this service model, according to GPX.
+Table 6 outlines what types of transit agencies might pursue the complete service model and the model's benefits and challenges.

 Table 6.
-Complete Service Specific
+Complete Service Specifics.

-WHO'S IT FOR?
-Agencies with customer service centers (to facilitate sale of service) Agencies with excess facility space that can be converted to customer service use Agencies with high-demand for package delivery service BENEFITS Highest potential revenue generation because of the additional level of service offered Greatest opportunity to expand access for the community CHALLENGES Requires additional staff time and training to ensure package delivery fees are handled appropriately Requires coordination of courier drivers (or 3rd party contractors) to execute door-to-door services
+Who's it for?
+Agencies with customer service centers (to facilitate sale of service).
+Agencies with excess facility space that can be converted to customer service use.
+Agencies with high-demand for package delivery service.
+Benefits Highest potential revenue generation because of the additional level of service offered.
+Greatest opportunity to expand access for the community.
+Challenges Requires additional staff time and training to ensure package delivery fees are handled appropriately.
+Requires coordination of courier drivers (or third-party contractors) to execute door-to-door services.